-2. Anger in a marriage is also an indication that something is not working.
-And once the roles are set (woman as bitch, man as irresponsible child) we begin to play out the stereotypes as if we were rehearsing for a play, and not living our marital lives and the deeply threatened consequences of ignoring or sublimating the anger.
+- Anger in a marriage is also an indication that something is not working.
+And once the roles are set (woman as a bitch, man as an irresponsible child) we begin to play out the stereotypes as if we were rehearsing for a play, and not living our marital lives and the deeply threatened consequences of ignoring or sublimating the anger.

-4. When things began to get more intense we retreated further into our stereotypical responses.
-And even in therapy we began to deal with crisis after crisis, that seemed be about superficial issues.
+- When things began to get more intense we retreated further into our stereotypical responses.
+And even in therapy, we began to deal with crisis after crisis, which seemed to be about superficial issues.
 While we were failing to deal with the fundamental issues like closeness, touch, holding, isolation, and sex.
 (Or lack of sex, to be more accurate.)

 I often wonder if I could’ve reached out in a way that would’ve fundamentally cracked open her guarded heart.
 Even in those final two months when we were sharing the same house while agreeing that we were getting a divorce, I was trying to express my continued love through songs and poetry.
 She didn’t want poems or romantic music.
 She wanted action.
 She wanted me to be different.

 And I was also counting on some fundamental shift in her as well.
 I wanted her to get un-mad.
 I wanted her to return to the physical closeness that we had experienced in the earlier periods of our marriage.
 But at some level, we were afraid to fight about.
 And with that fear came the fear of listening deeply.
 If you feel the pain of your lover, and you open up to their pain, you are going to deal immediately with your pain as well.